LuHaot1an/CASA0029_Group11_NightLights/README.md

 ## Page-based Methodology and Visualisation Workflow

 ### Page 1: Global Night-time Light Overview

 Page 1 was created from global night-time light raster data.
-The raster layer was first checked in GIS software to confirm its coordinate reference system and spatial coverage.
-To make it suitable for web display, the raster was clipped or prepared to the required global extent and compressed into a web-friendly format.
-The purpose of this page was not to calculate derived indicators, but to establish night-time light as a visual proxy for urban activity, infrastructure concentration, and uneven settlement intensity.
-The processed raster was used as the main visual layer, allowing users to observe the global distribution of bright urban regions before moving into more detailed China-based analysis.
+The raster was checked for coordinate reference system and spatial coverage, then prepared in a web-friendly format for display.
+This page does not calculate derived indicators; instead, it introduces night-time light as a proxy for urban activity, infrastructure concentration, and uneven settlement intensity.
+The processed raster layer provides a global overview before the project narrows to China-based analysis.

 ### Page 2: China Night-time Light and GDP Trend

-Page 2 combines annual night-time light data with China’s GDP data to compare changes in urban brightness and economic growth over time.
-The GDP dataset was cleaned into a year-based table, while the night-time light data were organised by year so that both datasets could be compared consistently.
-The visualisation links the temporal pattern of national GDP growth with changes in night-time light intensity.
-This page therefore helps establish night-time light as an analytical indicator for urban and economic change, rather than only a visual background layer.
+Page 2 compares China’s annual night-time light change with GDP trends.
+GDP data were cleaned into a year-based table, while night-time light layers were organised by year for consistent temporal comparison.
+The visualisation links economic growth with changing brightness intensity, helping establish night-time light as an analytical indicator of urban and economic change.

 ### Page 3: New and Stable Bright Areas